Why B2B Sales Still Has A Crucial Digital Gap: And How to Fix It

 Investing in digital

 Succeeding in any market requires investment.
 Online, this means investing in the technology and tools to help you reach and engage prospects, and investing in staff so that they can use them effectively.

 A study by Boston Consulting Group (BCG) found that the best B2B digital performers — digital champions — invest significantly in B2B sales, dedicating around 8% of revenues to improving sales capabilities over the next five years.
 That’s double the amount that digital beginners invest.

 Champions also commit more to training — helping staff move from cold calling to warm selling based on data analysis — and adopt the best tools for better customer insights.

 Analytical tools have helped to massively improve the sales process for B2B and B2C companies.
 Through website interaction and data capture, companies no longer have to rely on cold calling.

 Analytics can be used to segment website and social media users by age, location, job title and company size.
-Intelligent software, such as instant demos can take things even further, using conversational lead capture to engage prospects from the outset and data enrichment to gives sales teams a fuller picture of a lead.
+Intelligent software, such as instant demos can take things even further, using conversational lead capture to engage prospects from the outset and data enrichment to give sales teams a fuller picture of a lead.